sadesh97/mylandingstockpage/README.md

-This is a normal hosted web page for stock market essentials URLs
+This is a web page for stock market essentials URLs